 Eggs help to make baked good stick together and also help to give your baked good structure.
 When you don’t have either of these things in a recipe, you’ll need to replace them with a good egg replacer.

 The following egg replacements may be called for in your recipe:

 I’ve used all of the above in various recipes and my favourite is flax eggs, chia eggs, and aquafaba.
 If you have a recipe that calls for chia eggs, you may use flax eggs in its place.
 If you have a recipe that calls for flax eggs, chia eggs can be subbed instead.

-Gums, such as xanthan and guar can cause digestive issues for some, so if that is the case with you, ask the author for a replacement and if purchasing a gluten-free flour blend, read the ingredients to be sure they’re not listed.
+Gums, such as xanthan and guar can cause digestive issues for some, so if that’s the case with you, ask the author for a replacement and if you’re purchasing a gluten-free flour blend, read the ingredients to be sure they’re not listed.

 You don’t have to spend a fortune on fancy, expensive bakeware for gluten free vegan baking, and you really don’t need anything special to do it, either.

 But to ensure you’re getting the best results as possible, following all the vegan gluten free baking tips I’m sharing here and having good baking tools will take you far, which is why investing in a good set of pans and sheets will help.